nanocosmos/docs/docs/webrtc/nanostream_webrtc_secure_ingest.md

 1) Create a bintu stream

-Create a bintu stream either through the bintu cloud frontend or with help of the bintu REST API.
+Create a bintu stream either through the [bintu cloud frontend](https://bintu-cloud-frontend.nanocosmos.de/) or with help of the bintu REST API,<br>see the [bintu docs](../cloud/bintu_api).

 2) Create the JWT